“He who spareth the rod hateth his son: but he that loveth him correcteth him betimes.” (Proverbs 13:24)

 What we see on the tape is prima facie evidence of a crime.
 It’s either child abuse or assault, depending on the victim’s age, and it sounds like the facts in this case are that she was old enough to make it assault, but the statute of limitations has run out.
 I would say lucky him, but I suspect that the worst the law could possibly do to him pales to what YouTube has in store.

 I don’t know Adams.
-I don’t his daughter.
+I don’t know his daughter.
 I have no first-hand evidence whatsoever of the internal dynamics of the family, of whether or not she’s acting out of concern or spite.
 There’s one thing I’m pretty sure I do know, however: no, Judge, it’s worse than it looked.

 I have some experience with what Hillary suffered that night, because it’s similar to what I endured growing up.
 I was routinely subjected to whippings, either with a belt or a hickory switch, that if they happened to a child today would result in the child’s immediate removal from the home by protective services and the arrest of the offending parent.
 On multiple occasions I was beaten as badly, or worse than, Hillary Adams.